 Which forex brokers are licensed in Malaysia?

-All the major forex brokers like OctaFX, XM Broker, Hotforex, RoboForex that accept retail traders in Malaysia are foreign CFD brokers, and they are not licensed in Malaysia.
+All the major forex brokers including the popular ones like OctaFX, XM Broker, HFM, RoboForex that accept retail traders in Malaysia are foreign CFD brokers, and they are not licensed in Malaysia (so they are not operating legally).
 These CFD brokers are regulated by forex Top-tier regulators like FCA, CySEC & ASIC, but they are not regulated by the local regulators in Malaysia.